bandanna2k/parkrun-stats/README.md

 - Replace course_name in ces and result with an id

+- Delta between 2 weeks for event history

-- Delta between 2 weeks.
+- Delta between 2 weeks for this weeks attendance

+- Get latest Sat for args

+- Use date as key for results (easier to delete stuff)

 # QUERIES